+- Single symbol may refer to different algorithms/operations. - Each algorithm may have different unrelated type. - Choice of algorithm determined by type context.

+Parametric overloading

-- Single symbol may refer to different algorithms/operations. - Each algorithm may have different unrelated type. - Choice of algorithm determined by type context. - Parametric overloading - The types being instances of a single type expression over some extended set of type variables - + has types int $\rightarrow$ int $\rightarrow$ int, float $\rightarrow$ float, but not $X \rightarrow X \rightarrow X$ for any X.
+The types being instances of a single type expression over some extended set of type variables but not $X \to X \to X$ for any X.